 The classics path remains available to pupils at Saint- Louis with a Latin option, and Greek offered as an extra-curricular activity.

-Chinese, Arabic and Hebrew are also available as extra-curricular activities.
+Spanish, Chinese and Ancient Greek are also available as extra-curricular activities.

 Pupils develop their logical reasoning through an introduction to programming and the use of tablets.
 ‘Dynamic’ Geometry applications give an added dimension to the teaching of maths.
 Pupils develop their presentation skills through learning to touch-type and becoming familiar with a range of text types.